-- 5.1 Determine whether a repair is possible based on the general characteristics of the type of media received and the Forensic Scientist's training and experience.
-In general: - 5.1.1 Repairs can be attempted on analog and digital, tape-based media such as VHS videotapes, 8MM videotape, MiniDV, Digital8, etc. - 5.1.2 Generally, digital media such as CDs, hard drives, flash memory cards, etc. cannot be repaired in the Laboratory.
+- 5.1 Determine, based on the general characteristics of the media and the Forensic Scientist's training and experience, whether a repair is possible.
+In general: - 5.1.1 Repairs can be attempted on analog, tape-based media (such as audiotapes, microcassettes, etc.). - 5.1.2 Generally, digital media (e.g., CDs, MiniDiscs, hard drives, flash memory cards, etc.) cannot be repaired in the Laboratory.
 If recovery of data is needed from these types of media, attempt to copy the data onto another piece of media.
-It is recommended that several different pieces of equipment attempt to read the data. - 5.2 The remainder of this procedure will focus on the repair of tape-based media. - 5.3 Remove the tape from the housing.
+It is recommended that several different pieces of equipment attempt to read the data, if possible. - 5.2 The remainder of this procedure will focus on the repair of tape-based media. - 5.3 Remove the tape from the housing.
 Determine whether the housing will need to be replaced.
-If so, set aside an empty, replacement housing. - 5.4 Determine if the tape reels are damaged. - 5.4.1 If the reels are damaged: - 5.4.1.1 Using empty reels from a similar type of media, wind the evidence tape onto the new reels.
-The surface of a video tape can become coated with contaminants if exposed to situations such as smoke or immersion in water.
-If the video tape is exposed to these types of damage, the tape can be cleaned during this step.

-5.4.1.2 Label the original reels, as well as the replacement reels, using permanent marker in accordance with the Laboratory Procedure for Evidence Management.
+If so, set aside empty replacement housing. - 5.4 Determine if the tape reels are damaged. - 5.4.1 If reels are damaged: - 5.4.1.1 Using empty reels from a similar type of media, wind the evidence tape on the new reels.
+The surface of an audio tape can become coated with contaminants if exposed to situations such as smoke or immersion in water.
+If the audio tape is exposed to these types of damage, the tape can be cleaned during this step. - 5.4.1.2 Label the original reels, as well as the replacement reels, using permanent marker in accordance with the Laboratory Procedure for Evidence Management.